 For unique and innovative projects

-The Heritage in Motion Award celebrates unique and innovative audiovisual and multimedia projects which promote, explore, document, or safeguard Europe’s cultural heritage.
-It creates new routes for audiences into collections, and fosters their interest in world heritage.
+The Heritage in Motion Award recognises innovative multimedia and audiovisual projects which promote, explore or safeguard cultural heritage worldwide, opening up exciting new routes for audiences into heritage collections.

 The Award